THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 06/2024: One paper about backdoor attack is accepted by IEEE TIFS.
 Congrats and thanks to Yinghua Gao and all collaborators!
-Its codes will be released soon.
+Its codes have been released.
 * 05/2024: Two papers about backdoor defenses are accepted by ICML.
 Congrats and thanks to Boheng Li, Linshan Hou, and all collaborators!
 Their codes will be released soon.
 * 04/2024: So glad and humble to become the DAAD AInet Fellow (on Safety and Security in AI).
 * 02/2024: Two papers about backdoor learning (1 backdoor attack against ViT and 1 backdoor defense) are accepted by CVPR.
 Congrats and thanks to Boheng Li, Sheng Yang, Jiawang Bai, and all collaborators!
 Their codes will be released soon.